miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented continuing the Tawni quest after you have been detected.
 Updated netcafe entries for Tawni and Ash dependent of quest states.
 Changed camera spot icons at Tawni's place and removed notice timer.
+Made Tawni's boyfriend holster gun when using interesting points.

+Vesuvius:
++Restored Velvet and Misti dances, pool girl and a special sequence.
+Removed Misti freebie for Nosferatu, her clones and made her refill.
+Fixed stripper and girl off work leaving Vesuvius' dressing room.
+Restored sound to Vesuvius' easter egg and made it easier to find.

 Warrens:
 +Added unused rat crowd model and removed bad warrens re-entry sound.